Sage-Bionetworks-Challenges/sample-model-templates/README.md

     Rscript run_model.R --input-dir ../sample_data/ --output-dir .
     ```

-## 2. Update the Dockerfile
+## Update the Dockerfile

-1. (If using R) Update the Dockerfile with any additional packages used by your
+* (If using R) Add any additional packages used by your script(s) to the
-    script(s).
+installation step.

-> **Note** All Docker submissions will be run without network access, so you
+    > **Note** All Docker submissions will be run without network access, so
-> must install all needed dependencies here in the Dockerfile rather than in
+    > you must install all needed dependencies here in the Dockerfile rather
-> your Rscripts.
+    > than in your Rscripts.

-2. `COPY` over any additional files required by your model.
-To help speed up
+* `COPY` over any additional files required by your model.
+We recommend using
-    the build time, we recommend `COPY`ing over each file individually.

-Note that the order in which you write Dockerfile commands **do matter**.
-Docker
-provides a handy build-caching feature to help speed up build time, by reusing
+one `COPY` command per file, as this can help speed up build time.

+* Feel free to update the base image and/or tag version if the provided base
+image do not fulfill your needs.
+Although you can use any valid image as the
+base, we recommend using one of the [Trusted Content images], especially if
+you are new to Docker.
+Images to consider:
+    * ubuntu
+    * bitnami/pytorch
+    * python
+    * r-base

+* If your image takes some time to build, look at the order of your Dockerfile
+commands -- **the order matters**.
+To best take advantage of Docker's
-previously built layers.
-Therefore, it's often a good idea to put frequently-changing
+build-caching (that is, reusing previously built layers), it's often a good
-parts (such as `run_model.*`) near the end of the Dockerfile, as once one step
+idea to put frequently-changing parts (such as `run_model.*py*`) near the end
+of the Dockerfile.
+The way build-caching works is that once as one step needs
-needs to be rebuilt, all subsequent steps will also be rebuilt.
+to be rebuilt, all subsequent steps will also be rebuilt.

     > [Learn more about Docker's build cache].

-## 3. Build your model
+## Build your model

 1. Assuming you are either in `r/` or `python/`, Dockerize your model: